 *This post may contain affiliate links, which means we may receive a small commission from any links you click on, at no cost to you, if you make a purchase through the link.

 When we moved to Raleigh, North Carolina eighteen years ago, we chose it to escape the long, dreary winters up north.
 We had no idea we had moved to vacation paradise!
-Over the years, we discovered that our new home state has lots to offer besides southern charm and warm, sunny days.
+Over the years, we discovered that there are so many things to do in North Carolina besides southern charm and warm, sunny days.
 When visiting the Raleigh area, I hope you’ll consider a day trip to discover amazing places beyond the capital city.

 Raleigh day trips for the adventurers